Etskh/card-creator/README.md

 - if user has no projects, {list} doesn't show up
 - project list page has names of all projects to go to their page
 - pressing enter with modal will attempt to save it
+- make text size two buttons: once that increments by 10% and one that decreases by 10%

 ## MILESTONE 9